trust-ai/SafeBench/README.md

 ## Instructions

+**Note**: these instructions are for users who want to run SafeBench on a desktop with a physical display plugged in.
+You can also check out [this video](https://drive.google.com/file/d/1JAY4veYIICv66DzI4a2rzw2BhThRbqrO/view?usp=sharing) which shows how to run the following steps and what are their effects.
+For users who want to run SafeBench on a remote server without physical screens, please follow the instructions [here](./docker).

 Firstly, make sure you already install the NVIDIA driver on your mechine.
 All environment settings are store in a docker image, please follow the instructions below to install all things.

 ### Step 1.
 Download docker image